per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 ## Test

 The workflow `Test` builds the code and runs automated tests.
-It is automatically run on pull-requests and when code is committed to the `main` and `release/*` branches.
+It also uses SonarCloud to perform static code analisys and monitor code coverage.
+The workflow is automatically run on pull-requests and when code is committed to the `main` and `release/*` branches.

 ## Deploy snapshot